eboileau/ribotools/docs/source/user-guide.rst

 How to prepare genome indices and annotations
 ---------------------------------------------

 To get started, you need reference annotations (GTF), the ribosomal `Bowtie 2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ index, and the `STAR <https://github.com/alexdobin/STAR>`_ index.
 Protocol-specific or general adapter sequences to be removed are also required for `Flexbar <https://github.com/seqan/flexbar/wiki/Manual>`_.
-We assume from now on that annotations and indices are already available.
+We assume that annotations and indices are already available.

 .. tip::